Student Leadership consists of a Student Representative Council (R -7) and other leadership positions (Yr 5 - 7).

 The Handy Helpers assist with general odd jobs around the school including paper and can recycling.
 They support our Grounds Person Jim.

-Under the guidance of Deryl and Katrina (Canteen Managers) the Canteen Champions help during recess or lunch to serve in the canteen, providing good customer service, assisting with restocking products and tidying up.
+Under the guidance of Katrina and Deryl (Canteen Managers) the Canteen Champions help during recess or lunch to serve in the canteen, providing good customer service, assisting with restocking products and tidying up.

 This team helps care for the technical equipment around the school and support classroom teachers and students with technical problems as they arise and have a good working knowledge of computers and iPads and are under the guidance of Kelly Peterson.